 It’s not easy to be a totally proper person.
 Every person has their quirks.
 Maybe you crack your gum, maybe you forget to text your date back after meeting them, or maybe you bring your dog with you everywhere you go.
-While these actions aren’t great, in the scheme of things, they’re mildly irritating and not straight-up rude.
-However, there are 12 etiquette mistakes are worse than others.
+While these actions aren’t great, in the scheme of things, they’re just mildly irritating and not straight-up rude.
+However, there are some etiquette mistakes are worse than others.

 And while you should never put your elbows on the table, the worst etiquette mistakes you can make aren’t always that obvious.
 But it’s OK if you’re a little rude now.
 Once you learn these mistakes, it’s easy to correct course and become a more polite person.
-Want to know if you’re accidentally breaking modern rules of etiquette on the regular?
-Click through and check out the worst etiquette mistakes you can make.

 Even if an invitation says to not bring a gift, you should always offer your host or hostess a little token of appreciation.
 It can be as small as a bottle of wine or a six-pack of beer.
 But the best hostess gifts are personalized.
 Does your friend like a certain candle scent?
 Are they big fans of decorative spoons?
 Put a personal spin on your present to be a guest no one will forget!